-National League of Nursing (NLN) Nursing Acceleration Challenge Exam (NACE) - Graduates from practical nursing programs outside the State of Arkansas not accredited by the Accreditation Commission for Education in Nursing (ACEN) are required to take the NLN NACE-I exam.
+National League of Nursing (NLN) Nursing Acceleration Challenge Exam (NACE) - Licensed Practical Nurses (LPNs) seeking admission into ANC's Associate Degree Nursing Program that graduated from a non-accredited LPN program outside the State of Arkansas are required to take the NLN-NACE I exam.
 This exam is a nursing validation exam designed to evaluate previous learning and is administered at the ANC Testing Center.
-The exam exists of 184 multiple-choice, four-option items that may require approximately three and one-half hours to complete.
+The exam consists of multiple choice, four option items that may require approximately three and one-half hours to complete.
 The ANC Testing Center will provide current testing fees which are subject to change by the NLN.
 For more information, call 870-762-3104.